namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Changed
 - Switched to refillable deodorant, from [getfussy.com](https://getfussy.com), as opposed to the disposable kind.

+### Finished
+- Wrote about [here](https://michal.piekarczyk.xyz/post/2023-09-10-summary-learning-how-to-learn-coursera/) my summary from learning how to learn (2023-09-10).

 ## 2023-07
 ### Started
 - First Tesla driving (and renting) [experience](https://world.hey.com/michal.piekarczyk/first-hertz-tesla-rental-experience-a31c123d).
+- Started Learning How to Learn Coursera.org course with Barbara Oakley (2023-07-05).

 ## 2023-01
 ### Changed